cosmic-horizon/committees/Oversight/Readme.md

 Public Observation: Committee meetings will be open to the public, providing an opportunity for community members to observe the proceedings.
 However, unless a special session is called, public comments will not be entertained during regular meetings.
 This ensures that the focus remains on the committee's agenda and facilitates efficient decision-making.
 Up to 5% of the oversight committee'sdiscretionary spend budget may be used to encourage public observation at the discretion of the oversight committee.

-## Evaluation and Selection Criteria:

-The Oversight Committee will oversee and make public those who are seeking community funds, based on predefined criteria to ensure alignment with the committee's purpose and the overall goals of the Qwoyn Network.
-The following criteria will be considered:

-Alignment with Network Goals: Assess the extent to which the project proposal aligns with the strategic objectives and mission of the Qwoyn Network.

-Impact and Community Benefit: Consider the potential impact of the project on the Qwoyn Network community, including aspects such as user adoption, network growth, and community engagement.

-Financial Prudence: Evaluate the financial viability and sustainability of the project, including budgeting, cost-effectiveness, and potential return on investment for the network.

-Project Team and Expertise: Review the experience, expertise, and track record of the project team or individuals involved, assessing their capability to execute the proposed project successfully and deliver on the intended outcomes.

-Transparency and Accountability: Consider the project's plan for transparency and accountability, including regular reporting, progress tracking, and community involvement in decision-making processes.

-By applying these evaluation and selection criteria, the Community Spend Committee will make informed decisions regarding the allocation of community funds, ensuring responsible resource management and the support of projects that align with the network's goals and benefit the Qwoyn Network community.
-It is the job of the oversight committee to ensure this is done properly.

-## Progress Tracking and Reporting:

-The Oversight Committee will implement a robust system for tracking the progress of approved projects.
-This section outlines the key components of progress tracking and reporting:

-Milestone-based Progress Tracking: Approved projects will be divided into significant milestones or stages.
-The committee will establish clear milestones for each project, allowing for effective tracking of progress and achievement of key objectives.
-The job of the oversight committee is to oversee all approved projects and take appropriate action if approved projects are not living up to expectations.

-Regular Reporting: Project owners or teams will be required to provide regular updates on their project's progress according to the established milestones.
-The reporting frequency and format will be determined by the finance committee, ensuring transparency and accountability is the job of the finance committee and the oversight committee is responsible for taking action if obligations are not met.
-Regular reporting shall take place no less than every three months or if it is voted by the community for more frequent reports, whichever happens first.
-The oversight committee will publish its own report every three months minimum starting September 1st 2023.

-Review and Evaluation: The Oversight Committee will review the progress reports submitted by project owners or teams.
-The oversight committee will assess whether milestones are being met, the project is on track, and if any adjustments or support are needed.
-The oversight committee reserves the right to intervene with a petition for forced-resignation of committee chairs if milestones are not being met.
-All petitions for forced resignation must be put up for formal vote and must pass with more YES votes than NO votes.
-A detailed explanation must also be provided before any action can be taken by the Oversight Committee

-Community Communication: The Oversight Committee will communicate project progress to the Qwoyn Network community through designated channels such as official announcements, newsletters, or community forums.
-This ensures that community members are informed and engaged in the development and milestones achieved within the Osmosis LP projects.
-It is the responsibility of the oversight committee to make committee meetings available to the public.

-Adjustments and Support: If necessary, the Oversight Committee may provide guidance, support, or recommendations to project owners or teams to help them navigate any challenges, ensure continued progress, and maximize the project's potential impact.

-Transparency and Documentation: The Oversight Committee will maintain accurate records and documentation of project progress, updates, and evaluations.
-These records will be made available to the public to ensure transparency and facilitate community understanding of the projects' advancements.

-Accountability Measures: The committee will establish accountability measures to ensure project owners or teams fulfill their reporting obligations and make satisfactory progress towards project milestones.
-This may include periodic reviews, performance assessments, or specific criteria for continued project support.
-These measures include the right to put proposals up for community vote for a VETO.

 ## Resource Allocation:

 Given the endowment of approx 200k QWOYN tokens, the Oversight Committee has determined that it can generate roughly 6500 QWOYN tokens per month through staking.
 The funds will be allocated in the following manner: